carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 which means they'll never make it into the top 400 or so data science libraries supported by Anaconda and Canopy.

-You can search Anaconda Cloud to find the command line entry needed to install the package.
+You can search Anaconda Cloud to find the command needed to install the package.
 For instance, here is the search result for the iris package:

 ![Iris search on Anaconda Cloud](../fig/01-iris-search.png)